opencog/link-grammar/README.md

 client that connects to the JSON server, and converts the response back to results accessible via the ParseResult API.

-The above-described code will be built if Apache 'ant' is installed.
+The above-described code will be built if Apache `ant` is installed.

 Using the Network Server